alessioGalatolo/AMAeval/README.md

 ![Radar chart of top 6 performing model](top_6.png)

 **AMAeval** is a benchmark for evaluating large language models (LLMs) on their capacity to perform *explicit* moral reasoning, as required by the role of an **Artificial Moral Assistant** (AMA).
-Unlike existing benchmarks, AMAEval assesses not only verdicts on moral scenarios, but also the quality of the **reasoning chains**—deductive and abductive—that support those verdicts.
+Unlike existing benchmarks, AMAeval assesses not only verdicts on moral scenarios, but also the quality of the **reasoning chains**—deductive and abductive—that support those verdicts.

 This benchmark is introduced in the paper:
 ***"Beyond Ethical Alignment: Evaluating LLMs as Artificial Moral Assistants"***